Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 - Trainer’s (school) qualifications

-Football academy owned by states in Nigeria is cheaper compared to private owned football academies in Nigeria.
+Football academy owned by states in Nigeria is cheaper compared to privately owned football academies in Nigeria.

 Most states with football academy in Nigeria offer free sign-up fees for indigenes of the states while other students of the academy are charged.